A lot of my clients say that chest day is the best day because they get to work on a body part they are most proud of.

 Are Crossovers Without A Machine Still Effective?

-The important thing is that you get the movements right so they perfectly match what you would do during regular cable crossovers.
+Crossovers without a machine are still effective if you correctly use resistance bands and free weights.
+The important thing is that you get the movements right to match what you would do during regular cable crossovers.

 Make it a slow and high-quality movement that burns like hell after 8 to 10 reps, and there’s no reason you won’t achieve the same results without a cable crossover machine.